home-assistant/home-assistant.io/source/_integrations/onewire.markdown

 To edit `/boot/config.txt` on the Home Assistant Operating System, use [this documentation](https://developers.home-assistant.io/docs/en/hassio_debugging.html) to enable SSH and edit `/mnt/boot/config.txt` via `vi`.

 When using the GPIO pins on Raspberry Pi directly as a 1-wire bus, the description above uses two kernel modules. `1w_gpio`, that implements the 1-wire protocol, and `1w_therm`, that understands the DS18B20 (family 28) components inner structure and reports temperature.
-There are no support for other device types (families) and hence this onewire platform only supports temperature measurements from family 28 devices.
+There is no support for other device types (families) and hence this onewire platform only supports temperature measurements from family 28 devices.

 ## Interface adapter setup